Gender Pay Report

 In line with the Equality Act 2010, which requires companies with over 250 employees to disclose their gender pay gap on an annual basis, the Wasdell Group is pleased to announce its latest results.
 The Group remains committed to closing the underlying gap.

 Pay Information & Gender Split

-Mean hourly pay difference between male and female employees – 28%
+Mean hourly difference between male and female employees – 28%

-As a company we are satisfied that all necessary steps are undertaken to ensure positions throughout the company are taken irrespective of gender.
+As a Company, we are satisfied that all necessary steps are being undertaken to ensure that positions throughout the Company are filled irrespective of gender.